Skip to Main Content

 The road into Fano Adriano climbs through the Gran Sasso e Monti della Laga National Park, a territory where the altitude and the seasons have always dictated what ends up on the table.
 This is not a region that accommodated ambitious restaurants easily, and the dining options in the villages along the Vomano valley have historically reflected the pastoral, self-sufficient economy of the hills.
 Against that context, Mom represents something genuinely out of step with its surroundings, though not in spite of them.
 The kitchen at Via della Cannalecchia is organised entirely around plant-based cooking, drawing from the same mountain agricultural tradition that shaped the broader Abruzzo table, while rejecting the meat and cheese conventions that usually define it.

 That kind of positioning, a 100% plant kitchen in a deeply carnivorous regional food culture, requires a clear sourcing logic to hold together.
 At Mom, that logic runs through the immediate territory: cereals grown at altitude, pulses from the legume-farming traditions of the central Apennines, fresh herbs and edible flowers gathered or cultivated locally, aromatics that change as the calendar turns.
-The We're Smart Green Guide, which evaluates restaurants specifically on their commitment to vegetable-forward cooking and sourcing integrity, has recognised Mom among its listed establishments, describing the kitchen's purity of approach as a reference point for others in the category.
+The kitchen's plant-focused approach has earned it recognition in the We're Smart Green Guide.

 Inclusion in the We're Smart Green Guide places a restaurant inside a specific critical conversation about how a kitchen relates to its agricultural environment.
-The guide, founded in Belgium and now tracking plant-forward restaurants across Europe, does not simply reward the absence of meat.
+The guide does not simply reward the absence of meat.
 It evaluates the depth of a kitchen's engagement with vegetables as a primary creative medium, the sourcing geography, and the consistency of the approach across seasons.
-For a restaurant in a village of fewer than 500 people in the Teramo province to earn that recognition speaks to the seriousness with which Mom operates, and positions it in a peer set that extends well beyond its immediate geography.
+For a restaurant in a small Teramo village to earn that recognition speaks to the seriousness with which Mom operates.

 Across Italy, the country's most-discussed tables tend to sit in a very different register.
 Restaurants like Osteria Francescana in Modena, Piazza Duomo in Alba, or Le Calandre in Rubano operate at the apex of fine dining, with tasting menus priced to reflect their Michelin standing and national profile.
 Reale in Castel di Sangro, which is the closest of those reference points geographically, shows that Abruzzo can sustain serious fine dining ambition in a rural setting, but it does so within a very different culinary framework and price tier.
 Mom occupies a bistrot format, a word that carries specific meaning here: the implied register is accessible, seasonal, and without ceremony, even as the sourcing standards are serious.